Find Affordable College Courses

 Seward County Community College landed the #12 spot in the 2023 rankings for the best value associate degree allied health professions programs.
 SCCC is a small public school located in the remote town of Liberal.

-SCCC undergraduate students pay an average of $4,832 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at SCCC are $4,832 per year.
 After completing their Associate Degree, allied health graduates from SCCC carry an average student debtload of $11,216.

-Full Allied Health Professions at Seward County Community College Report
+Read full report on Allied Health Professions at Seward County Community College

 #13